lupyuen/pinetime-rust-mynewt/rust/app/src/bloc.md

 Now that we have the GATT Characteristic for the Simple Management Protocol, let's talk to the characteristic to send PineTime our Query Firmware Command.

-First we compose a request message in CBOR that includes an 8-byte header...
+First we compose a request message in CBOR (that includes an 8-byte header)...

 [`repositories/device_api_client.dart`](https://github.com/lupyuen/pinetime-companion/blob/bloc/lib/repositories/device_api_client.dart)